fxlin/diva-demo/README.md

 git submodule update --init --recursive
 ```

 Python.
-We need 3.7 which does not ship with older Ubuntu
+We need 3.7 which is not default in older Ubuntu (e.g. 18.04)

 ```
 # prep... last digit means priority